Analysis | Copying the GOP, Democrats focus on data exchange with Dean leading the charge

 Other Democrats are happy so far with what they have seen, but they privately make clear that this is not some miracle cure for an underperforming campaign.
 Campaigns still require a good candidate, lots of fundraising, good research on the opponent and their own effort out in the field to energize voters.

-What they want from DDex is the last little margin in really close races, sometimes just a few thousand voters here or there.
+What they want from the exchange is the last little margin in really close races, sometimes just a few thousand voters here or there.

-Dean’s team believes Georgia and Texas are key places for its work, fast growing states with lots of diversity, but places that provided some letdown two years ago.
+Dean’s team believes Georgia and Texas are key places for its work, fast-growing states with lots of diversity but places that provided some letdown two years ago.
 Beto O’Rourke, in the Senate race in Texas, and Stacey Abrams, in the Georgia governor’s race, became liberal stars after narrow defeats — that last little margin wasn’t there.

 Now, with Joe Biden’s campaign eyeing those states, and three Senate races combined, Democrats need every tool possible to win.

-In Kentucky last fall, a local union and an anti-poverty group had long been working for years in areas where the state party had little insight.
-Those groups turned over to DDex data on 14,000 people who were low-propensity voters who always cast ballots for Democrats when they made it to the polls.
+In Kentucky last fall, a local union and an anti-poverty group had been working for years in areas where the state party had little insight.
+Those groups turned over to the exchange data on 14,000 people who were low-propensity voters who always cast ballots for Democrats when they made it to the polls.

-The Kentucky Democratic Party got a hold of those files and inundated the voters with information — most turned out to vote, and Beshear won by 5,000 votes.
+The Kentucky Democratic Party got ahold of those files and inundated the voters with information.
+Most turned out to vote, and Beshear won by 5,000 votes.

 “How much difference does it make?
 In a close race, it makes all the difference,” Dean said.